How We Treat Our Employees

 we have adopted a Global Human Rights Policy that we have incorporated into this Code of Conduct.

-best serve our markets and the communities in which we do business.
+our markets and the communities in which we do business.
 The varied experiences, skills and qualifications of our people enhance the company’s overall effectiveness.
-We promote an environment where each employee
+We promote an environment where each employee is valued, respected,

-based on age, race, skin color, social background, religion, ethnicity or national origin, gender, gender identity and expression, disability, genetic information, sexual orientation, political affiliation, union membership,
+on age, race, skin color, social background, religion, ethnicity or national origin, gender, gender identity and expression, disability, genetic information, sexual orientation, political affiliation, union membership, marital status,

 c) Communication /Open Door Policy

 We believe that to be successful, the free exchange of ideas, information and discussions with all employees is critical.
 Open, honest, non‐defensive communication facilitates the continuous improvement of our company.
 Employees